hruzeda/hruzeda.github.io/README.md

 Back in 2014, I worked for three months on a Django remote learning platform where I recognized a lot of similarities from my short experience with Ruby on Rails in 2010.
 I worked on data migrations, asynchronous tasks written for Celery and integrations with a customer relation system.

 In 2020, a friend from that short experience invited me to help maintain a [food delivery app written in Python with Django](https://cardapex.com.br).
 I worked with him for approximately 2 years, writing the work shift planning pages, the delivery route and time estimate calculation (using Google Maps API) as well as the delivery settings pages.
-I also wrote some of the shopping cart's REST API, as well as other features in the front end.
+I also wrote some of the shopping cart's REST API, as well as other features in the frontend.
 Everything with unit test coverage and data migration scripts.